saswat-km/Quadron_Docker/README.md

 The input file name is 'test.fasta', the input file folder is '/Users/kxk302/workspace/Quadron_Docker/input/', and absolute path to input file name is '/Users/kxk302/workspace/Quadron_Docker/input/test.fasta'.

-Suppose you want Quadron to save output file at '/Users/kxk302/workspace/Quadron_Docker/output/test_out.txt'.
+Suppose you want Quadron to save the output file at '/Users/kxk302/workspace/Quadron_Docker/output/test_out.txt'.
 The output file name is 'test_out.txt', the output file folder is '/Users/kxk302/workspace/Quadron_Docker/output/', and absolute path to output file name is '/Users/kxk302/workspace/Quadron_Docker/output/test_out.txt'.